AP® Macroeconomics Course And Exam Description

 1. Big Idea 1: Economic Measurements (MEA)

-These are metrics developed by economists to measure and observe the condition of an economy and assess its progress over a period.
-These measurements are frequently used by governments, companies, and individuals to assist in shaping policies, making business choices, and informing personal decisions.
+These are metrics developed by economists to measure and observe the condition of an economy and assess its progress over time.
+Governments, companies, and individuals frequently use these measurements to assist in shaping policies, making business choices, and informing personal decisions.

 2. Big Idea 2: Markets (MKT)